Download Catalog (PDF)

 Walter Suskind was a German Jew living in Amsterdam who was forced to serve as the Jewish head of deportation at the main deportation site in Holland.
 More

-17 rue Saint Faicre
+17 rue Saint Fiacre

 France, 1999, 24 minutes, color